brooklynrail/brooklynrail-platform/content/events/2022/12/ryan-sullivan.md

 ---
 title: Ryan Sullivan
-deck: Featuring Sullivan and Jason Rosenfeld
+deck: Featuring Sullivan and Jason Rosenfeld, with Kelly Hoffer
 summary: Artist Ryan Sullivan joins Rail Editor-at-Large Jason Rosenfeld for a conversation.
 We conclude with a poetry reading by Kelly Hoffer.
 people: